Podcaster Joe Rogan apologizes as Spotify plans for COVID content advisory | DW | 31.01.2022

 On Saturday, best-selling US professor and author Brene Brown — host of the Spotify-exclusive podcasts "Unlocking Us" and "Dare to Lead" — said she would not release any podcasts until further notice.

-The UK's Prince Harry and Meghan Markle expressed their concern to Spotify on Sunday over COVID-19 misinformation but remained committed to continue working with the company, a spokesperson for their Archewell Foundation said.
+The UK's Prince Harry and Meghan Markle expressed their concern to Spotify on Sunday over COVID-19 misinformation but remained committed to continuing to work with the company, a spokesperson for their Archewell Foundation said.

 bh/als (AP, AFP, Reuters)